IOTEROP/IOWA/README.md

 The Evaluation SDK is available in the repository below.

-The full SDK and additional informaiton is available from https://ioterop.com/iowa/.
+The full SDK and additional information is available from https://ioterop.com/iowa/.

 Additional technical content and how-to's may be found at https://ioterop.com/LwM2MDev247/.